mito-ds/saga/README.md

 # saga

 saga is a set of tools for version control.
-As a user, you can use
+Think git, but for any file type.
+As a user, you can use saga to manage your creative projects.

 As a developer, you can use saga's framework to add intelligent version control to any software project.
-Simply tell saga what your file looks like, and saga will auto-magically allow git-level branching, patching, and merging.
+Simply tell saga what your file format looks like, and saga will auto-magically allow git-level branching, patching, and merging.
 Oh gee, think of the collaboration possible!

 ## Installation Instructions